Photon-instanton collider implemented by a superconducting circuit

 is the phase shift.
 Here $\omega_0 = \sqrt{8 E_J E_C}$ is the trasmon LC frequency and $\Gamma_0 = 1/Z C_0 = 4 E_C/\pi z$ is its elastic broadening due to its coupling to the array, where $Z=\sqrt{L/C_g}$ is the array wave impedance and $z=Z/R_Q$ ($R_Q = h/(2e)^2 = \pi/2$ is the superconducting resistance quantum).
 For $N \gg 1$ the mode spacing is $\Delta = \pi v/N$, hence $\sum_k \to \int_0^\infty \mathrm{d}\omega/\Delta$.

 Upon increasing $E_C/E_J$ the transmon nonlinearity starts becoming significant.
 We will concentrate on the regime where $\sqrt{E_C/E_J}$ is still small, and furthermore, $\Gamma_0/\omega_0 \ll 1$ (i.e., $\sqrt{E_C/E_J} \ll z$), so the transmon resonance is well-defined~\cite{kuzmin19b}.
 In this regime the nonlinearity manifests in two ways: (i) Expanding the Josephson cosine gives rise to quartic nonlinearity, shifting $\omega_0$ by $-E_C$.
 It could also induce photon inelastic scattering, but we will show later on that for realistic device parameters this effect could be subleading; (ii) The periodicity of the cosine allows for instantons (phase slips).
-We will now study in detail the latter effect.
+An incoming photon may excite a phase slip, and the resulting voltage and current pulse may give rise to the emission of photons with different frequencies.
+We will now study in detail the latter inelastic effect.